nextflow-io/nf-co2footprint/docs/usage/extension.md

 - **timeCIs**:
   A map of times linked to CI values.
 Can be used to infer the CI during the run which produced the trace file.
 Defaults to `null`.

-!!! note

-    If neither `carbonIntensity` nor `timeCIs` is given, the global default carbon intensity is used.